-With start-up courses, networking events and inspirational masterclasses, the Enterprise Place provides not only a professional co-working space but the business knowledge to research, test and launch an idea.
+With start-up courses, networking events and inspirational masterclasses, the offer provides not only professional, co-working spaces which encourage peer support, but also the business knowledge to research, test and launch an idea.
 Seed and accelerator funding is also available to help remove financial barriers to start-up.

-Based in the brand new, state-of-the-art, Hope Street Xchange building on the University’s City Campus, the Enterprise Place situates its members in the heart of its Centre for Enterprise and Innovation amongst SME’s and the regions first FabLab.
+Based in the University’s commercial hub, Hope Street Xchange building on the University’s City Campus, the Enterprise Place situates its members in the heart of its Centre for Enterprise and Innovation amongst SME’s and the regions first FabLab.

 Main Contact: Tim Pain